 By Christian Cassidy

-Christian writes about local history on his blog, West End Dumplings.
+Christian writes about the history of local buildings on his blog, Winnipeg Downtown Places.